 - 1. Fiber must be on center line between the Vpos and Vneg power pins - 2.
 Fibers in pairs and must work with a reversed connectors (180 degree rotation) - 3.
 Transmit and Receive components may be on back side of Target surface - 4.
-Target interface may be optical to optical - 5.
+Target interface may be optical to optical or optical to/from diode/laser - 5.
 Fiber must be flush with mating surface - 6.
-Optical cable system must inter-mate with non-optical devices and deliver power. - 7.
+Optical cable system must inter-mate with non-optical enabled devices and deliver power. - 7.
 Other suggestion requested.